azuredevcollege/trainingdays/day5/waf/operational_excellence.md

 ## Simple Contact Management

 Since this application is not build for production operational excellence is not in the forefront.
-Starting off with using as little services and complexity and as cheap of an architecture as possible means that going through the Well Architected Framework's review we only have a score of 11/100.
+Starting off with using as little services and complexity and as cheap of an architecture as possible, means that going through the Well Architected Framework's review we only have a score of 11/100.
-The most important things needing consideration which were out of scope for this workshop are:
+The most important things needing consideration if you were to deploy the application into production, are the following:

 - Review, identify, and classify business critical applications
 - Implement automated deployement process with rollback/roll-forward capabilities